Korvin0000/Device/README.md

 <h1 align="center"> Finish.
 Linear wavelength tuning. </h1>

 For this task, I modified the wavelength tuning with joints by removing points that deviate from the linear dependence.
 Then, I interpolated the resulting dependence.
-Finally, I've got the required parameters for the laser and the wavelength tuning:
+Finally, I've got the required parameters for my device and the wavelength tuning:

 <h1 align="center">